Full Spectrum Extracts

 In its raw form, each cannabis cultivar has its own unique cannabinoid and terpene profile that, among other compounds, contribute to their therapeutic effects.
 These compounds are created within the plant’s lipid and fat-based trichomes.
-Full spectrum extracts are a type of cannabis concentrate that aim to capture all of the therapeutic compounds of the raw cannabis plant at the moment that it was processed, without the lipids and fats that hold those compounds together but do not have medicinal benefits.
+A full-spectrum extract is a type of cannabis concentrate that aims to capture all of the therapeutic compounds of the raw cannabis plant at the moment that it was processed, without the lipids and fats that hold those compounds together but do not have medicinal benefits.

 In a cannabis context, the term spectrum is used to describe the range of compounds produced by the plant’s trichome glands that can potentially produce therapeutic effects.
 In other words, the full spectrum means the full range of compounds that are produced within the trichome gland.

 The cannabis plant can produce more than 400 compounds.
-Aside from the well-known cannabinoids (THC, CBD, THCA, etc.) and terpenes, cannabis plants produce a wide range of compounds that may potentially have therapeutic uses.
-These therapeutic compounds include proteins, phenols, esters, and unique flavonoids.
+Aside from the well-known cannabinoids (THC, CBD, THCA, etc.), cannabis plants produce a wide range of compounds that may potentially have therapeutic uses.
+These therapeutic compounds include aromatic terpenes, flavonoids, proteins, phenols, and esters.
 A full spectrum extract seeks to capture and retain each of these compounds for human consumption.

 Each cultivar, or cultivated variety of the cannabis plant, produces a unique chemical profile — the production and expression of which is greatly influenced by environment.
 Terpene content is strongly inherited, for example, while the total terpene yield per weight of plant tissue is much more dependent on environmental factors.
 Each unique chemical profile makes up the unique spectrum offered by a given cultivar.
 That’s why it’s possible for two plants of the same cultivar to have differing chemical profiles, especially when subjected to different environmental stresses during cultivation.